yaninyzwitty/hyperpb-go/README.md

 ![The Buf logo](./.github/buf-logo.svg)

-# fastpb
+# hyperpb

-`fastpb` is a highly optimized dynamic message library for Protobuf or read-only workloads.
+`hyperpb` is a highly optimized dynamic message library for Protobuf or read-only workloads.
 It is designed to be a drop-in replacement for [`dynamicpb`](https://pkg.go.dev/google.golang.org/protobuf/types/dynamicpb), `protobuf-go`'s canonical solution for working with completely dynamic messages.

-`fastpb`'s parser is an efficient VM for a special instruction set, a variant of table-driven parsing (TDP), pioneered by [the UPB project](https://github.com/protocolbuffers/protobuf/tree/main/upb).
+`hyperpb`'s parser is an efficient VM for a special instruction set, a variant of table-driven parsing (TDP), pioneered by [the UPB project](https://github.com/protocolbuffers/protobuf/tree/main/upb).

 Our parser is very fast, beating `dynamicpb` by 10x, and often beating